 Solar panels at sea

-Many of the new solutions for creating more sustainable sources of energy are linked to the sea.
-Take carbon storage, for example, or renewable wind and tidal energy.
-Or, taking things in a totally new direction: the installation of solar panels at sea, in between the wind turbines.
-Ghent University is collaborating on project to gauge the feasibility of such a venture.
-“What are the risks associated with it?
-How will the panels react to the greatest challenge we always face when installing anything at sea, namely salt?”
+A lot of new solutions looking to make our energy supply more sustainable are linked to the sea.
+Think carbon storage and renewable energy from wind and waves.
+Or this new idea: the installation of solar panels at sea, between wind turbines.
+Ghent University is participating in a project to see if this is possible.
+“What risks are involved?
+How do the panels react to the biggest challenge of all when installing at sea: salt?”

-The expectations regarding solar panels at sea are high.
-Prime Minister De Croo even referred to them in his policy statement on 12th October.
-Now that energy prices are going through the roof, will renewable energy from the sea help bring our energy bills down?
-“The rising energy prices simply confirm once again that we have to become less dependent on fossil fuels from third countries.
-Solar panels at sea are certainly part of the solution as we seek to generate more energy ourselves, and thus reduce our energy bills.
-If the feasibility project is successful, we can move ahead very quickly with the installation of the panels.”
+Expectations about solar panels at sea are high.
+Could renewable energy from the sea bring down our energy bills?
+“Rising energy prices confirm that we need to become less dependent on fossil fuels from foreign operators.
+Solar panels at sea are definitely part of the solution to generate more energy ourselves and reduce our bills.
+If the project goes well, the installation of solar panels could quickly move forward.”

 A lack of people